 I got involved in GIS in 1993 but via a slightly different path perhaps to most people.
 A year earlier I'd been introduced to GIS at a university promotional event where it was described as "Computing and Environmental Studies."
-Intrigued at how the two could be combined, I went along, listened, liked what I heard and selected GIS as my undergraduate degree.
+Intrigued at how the two could be combined, I went along, listened, liked what I heard, and selected GIS as my undergraduate degree.

-That degree, combining GIS with a solid background in Computing Science, led to me being employed as a computer programmer, hardware technician, cartographer and a few other things along the way.
-I obtained a Ph.D. at Penn State (01-04) and followed that up with a year in Australia doing financial management before returning to Penn State for a one year Post Doc working on the final year of the Human Environment Regional Observatory project.
-With that project completed, I moved to Kingston University in London, UK as a Senior Lecturer in GIS and then as a Principal Lecturer teaching ArcGIS customisation, spatial databases, GIS & Hazards, Mobile GIS and Geoweb Development (which used ArcGIS Server), Project Management and a few other things.
+That degree, combining GIS with a solid background in Computing Science, led to me being employed as a computer programmer, hardware technician, cartographer, and a few other things along the way.
+I obtained a Ph.D. at Penn State (01-04) and followed that up with a year in Australia doing financial management before returning to Penn State for a one-year Post Doc working on the final year of the Human Environment Regional Observatory project.
+With that project completed, I moved to Kingston University in London, UK as a Senior Lecturer in GIS and then as a Principal Lecturer teaching ArcGIS customization, spatial databases, GIS & Hazards, Mobile GIS and Geoweb Development (which used ArcGIS Server), Project Management and a few other things.
 After four and a half years doing that, I was enticed back to Australia to join the Risk Frontiers research centre which was then at Macquarie University and is now an employee-owned R&D company - where I work as part of a team using GIS (and a range of other tools) to model the spatial distribution of natural hazards (and their associated losses) like fire, flood, earthquake, and cyclone (hurricane) for insurance companies and government agencies.
-As the Chief Geospatial Scientist, I spend a lot of my days designing and building spatial tools for analysis particularly using Python but also a range of other languages.
+As the Chief Geospatial Scientist, I spend a lot of my days designing and building spatial tools for analysis, particularly using Python but also a range of other languages.
 I'm based in Sydney, Australia but don't let the 12(ish) hour time difference to the East Coast of the U.S. concern you; I'm usually getting up when the majority of you will be starting work on the class :)

 Jan Oliver Wallgrün